 To be my lover."

-Lover is American singer and songwriter Taylor Swift's seventh studio album that was released August 23rd, 2019.
-It is her first album on her new record label, Republic Records which is a subsidiary of Universal Music Group.
+Lover is American singer and songwriter Taylor Swift's seventh studio album, released August 23rd, 2019.
+It was her first album with the record label Republic Records, a subsidiary of Universal Music Group.

 - "I Forgot That You Existed" (2:51)